Raptor Lake: Microcode updates

 In May 2024 Intel identified a bug within the Enhanced Thermal Velocity Boost (eTVB) algorithm, where the CPU's frequency is not properly reduced under high temperature.
 This would, in theory, also contribute to accelerated degradation.
 Intel does not however consider it the root cause of the problem, only it may have been a contributing factor.
 This is fixed in microcode version 0x125 (June 2024).

 Again, Intel confirmed that there is no fix to the issue if it already affects a CPU, and any damage to the CPU is permanent.
 Intel has decided not to halt sales or recall any units.

-In late July 2024, Intel confirms that even their 65W and non-K Raptor Lake CPUs (especially i7 and i9 tier) are affected by crashing and instability.
+Though owners of high-end chips like the Core i9-13900K and Core i9-14900K were the most frequently affected by the crashing issue, Intel says that any 13th- or 14th-generation desktop CPU with a base power of 65 W or higher could ultimately be affected in July 2024.

-In August 2024, Intel identified a problem in the SVID portion of the microcode where overly-high voltages are requested by the CPU.
+In August 2024, Intel identified a problem in the Serial Voltage Identification (SVID) portion of the microcode where overly high voltages are requested by the CPU.
 This is fixed in microcode version 0x129.
 Intel subsequently contacted motherboard manufacturers to produce BIOS updates containing the new microcode, which they did in the same month.
 Users were advised to apply these updates and use the "Intel Default Settings" in their BIOS configuration.
+Also, Intel’s released a list of affected CPUs, which includes K- and KF-series CPUs from the 13th- and 14th-generation Core i9, Core i7, and Core i5 families, and also non-K CPUs in the Core i9 and Core i7 families.
+But slower, more budget-oriented chips like the Core i5-13400 aren’t listed.

 In September 2024, Intel identified a further issue in both microcode and BIOS code, where idling the CPU would request an overly high voltage and speed up aging.
 The physical "root cause" is identified as a "clock tree circuit within the IA core which is particularly vulnerable to reliability aging under elevated voltage and temperature".
 The fix is released as microcode 0x12B and BIOS updates are again made.
 No performance impact is expected according to Intel measurements.

 In May 2025, Intel identified some edge cases not addressed by the 0x12B fix surrounding unresolved degradation in "systems continuously running for multiple days with low-activity and lightly-threaded workloads".
 The new microcode version is 0x12F.
 Intel measures no performance difference compared to 0x12B.